-The windshield wiper motor is protected by an internal circuit breaker and a fuse.
+The windshield wiper motor is protected by an internal fuse in the underhood fuse block.
 If the motor overheats due to heavy snow, etc., the wiper will stop until the motor cools.
 If the overload is caused by some electrical problem, be sure to get it fixed.